-- 4. The student is required to attend After-School Help as determined by junior high faculty.
+- 4. The student is required to be placed on an Academic Contract that will consist of attending After-School Help (for designated content area(s)) as determined by junior high faculty.
 Acquiring an outside tutor is recommended. - 5.
 The junior high academic committee will review the student's file to determine if the student will be eligible to continue for the current year and/or return for the following year.